S&W 327 M&P R8 projects an all-business appearance. Hornady ammunition provided great accuracy during testing.

 Moonclips allow for quick, efficient loading of eight-shot cylinder.

 The accessory rail on top of the frame is fastened by four Allen head screws and can be removed.
 This adds great flexibility in setting up the M&P R8 for individual needs.
 The rail is notched, allowing the use of the open sights when the rail is mounted.
 I leave the rail mounted on my pistol full time as it in no way hinders using the adjustable “V” notch rear sight and very visible interchangeable Partridge white dot front sight.
-Readers beware of an earlier production run of M&P R8s named TRR8, which did not have the top accessory rail notched, allowing the use of the open sights when mounted.
+Readers beware of an earlier production run of M&P R8s named smith and wesson TRR8, which did not have the top accessory rail notched, allowing the use of the open sights when mounted.

 I mounted an ATN Digital Ultra Sight on the accessory rail.
 It not only contributed to the CDI (Chicks Dig It) factor, but also markedly improved the effectiveness of the revolver in rapid action drills involving plate racks and steel popper targets.
 One of the biggest advantages I found using the ATN Digital Ultra Sight was that I could keep both eyes open when engaging targets.
 This allowed for smoother, quicker runs on the plate racks and bowling pins.
 The ATN sight has five different reticle patterns with multiple brightness levels to choose from based on user preference.
 I favored the post style.
 The ATN reflex sight withstood the recoil dished out.
 The ATN sight, combined with the flat shooting .357 Magnum, would make any target, even at 100 to 150 yards, quickly find suitable cover.

 Visual illustration of .357 Magnum’s potency by comparing number of rounds needed in other calibers to equal .357 Magnum’s muzzle energy.